RaysternWong/IoT-for-Modern-Agriculture/Doc/Flash my firmware.md

    So, if you board is working, then you are able to see a complete 1 cycle message as shown above.
    (Ignore brightness control message, I did not implement it in openSource branch)

-   If you did not see it, you may try another framework version, or [fully erase](http://www.pratikpanda.com/completely-format-erase-      esp8266-flash-memory/] your board(take note nodeMCU refer to esp8266-12E, is 4M memory device please erase with the instruction said)
+   If you did not see it, you may try another framework version, or [fully erase](http://www.pratikpanda.com/completely-format-erase-      esp8266-flash-memory/) your board
+   <i>(take note nodeMCU refer to esp8266-12E, is 4M memory device please erase with the instruction said)</i>

    After 1 cycle is run, you should be able to see the data updated in your thingSpeak channel, please do remember test your board with    reset and power off to ensure it is working consistency.